hdorz/chess-knight/README.md

 -   https://stackoverflow.com/questions/54210392/how-can-i-convert-pygame-to-exe
 -   https://pyinstaller.org/en/stable/usage.html

-Use `pyinstaller` module to create an executable file of the game project
+Use `pyinstaller` module to create an executable file of the game project.

 Run the build command with the `--noconsole` flag to stop the terminal window from appearing during runtime.